biplovbhandari/g4g-25-demos/README.md

 Recently, Earth Genome released global 2024 embeddings produced with a model that natively encodes image patch embeddings, while Google EFM released their pixel-based global EFM embeddings dataset (annual datasets for xx - 2024).

-Our experiment is two-fold:
+Our experiment:

-1. Can a pixel-based embedding dataset be engineered to perform comparatively on image classification tasks against a patch-based embedding dataset?
-What's involved and how feasible is it to do?
+Can a pixel-based embedding dataset be engineered to perform comparatively on image classification tasks against a patch-based embedding dataset?
-2. Can a patch-based embedding dataset be engineered to perform comparatively on image segmentation tasks against a pixel-based embedding dataset?
 What's involved and how feasible is it to do?

 In the process we hope to at least come away with some newly discovered considerations, challenges, and opinions about what's next for brdiging the pixel/patch divide.
 Our takeaways will obviously be limited in context to our results (this one model of each type among many other experiment decisions), so take them with a grain of salt.